 Children and youth are impacted in many ways when their loved ones have cancer.
 Some may face difficulties coping with their studies while caring for their loved ones.
 One of the main concerns of parents diagnosed with cancer, is often the impact of cancer on their children, and their performance in school.
 To address these concerns, SCS recruits qualified tutors to provide free one-to-one home tuition services.
 The aim of the programme is to provide a pillar of support for their academic pursuits and emotional well- being.
 By helping to improve their confidence and self-esteem by doing well in school, the programme hopes to alleviate the concerns and worries of their family members who are afflicted by cancer.

-SCS provides school allowance grants and bursaries to alleviate the financial burden of school-going children and youths whose families are impacted by cancer.
-In 2019, 74 children received school allowance grants while 5 bursaries were awarded to students undergoing tertiary education.
+SCS School Allowance Grant offers temporary financial assistance to school-going children of needy cancer-stricken families to alleviate the financial burden of school-going children and youths whose families are impacted by cancer.
+In 2020, 59 children received school allowance grants.

 In 2020 the Society distributed 22 achievement awards and 19 good progress awards.
 Due to COVID-19 pandemic, SCS is unable to hold the awards ceremony to acknowledge the outstanding academic achievements or improvement made, despite the impact of cancer.
 SCS delivered the cheques and certificate together a goodie bag to each recipients’ homes.